mapbox/mapbox-gl-js/bench/README.md

 To run a specific benchmark, add its name to the url hash, for example [`http://localhost:9966/bench/#Layout`](http://localhost:9966/bench/#Layout).

+In either case, if you want to run only benchmarks from your local branch, without also running the current master branch build, then include a `no-master` query parameter, i.e. [localhost:9966/bench?no-master](http://localhost:9966/bench?no-master) or [localhost:9966/bench?no-master#Layout](http://localhost:9966/bench?no-master#Layout).

 ## Writing a Benchmark

 Good benchmarks